Click the button and start listening to this article.

 TIP #5 Create series

-Lastly but not least, as the name success it is Instagram TV.
+Last but not least, as the name success, it is Instagram TV.
 So, you might want to think more of the TV aspect of the platform.

 Creating a daily or weekly schedule where you put up a series of episodes really helps with increasing viewership loyalty and ultimately conversions.